-- e.
-The proposed site is adequate in size and shape to accommodate the yards, walls, fences, parking and loading facilities, landscaping and other development features prescribed in this title, or as is otherwise required in order to integrate the use with existing and planned uses in the surrounding area; and - Analysis: The project site can physically accommodate the proposed data center and associated site improvements such as fences, parking and loading facilities, landscaping, buildings, power facilities, and water tanks.
-The data center structures and associated site improvements are fully contained on the project site. - f.
-The proposed site is adequately served: (1) By highways or streets of sufficient width and improved as necessary to carry the kind and quantity of traffic such use would generate; or by other forms of transit adequate to carry the kind and quantity of individuals such use would generate; and (2) By other public or private service facilities as are required. - Analysis: Currently, there are limited streets and service facilities located near the project site.
+e.
+The proposed site is adequate in size and shape to accommodate the yards, walls, fences, parking and loading facilities, landscaping and other development features prescribed in this title, or as is otherwise required in order to integrate the use with existing and planned uses in the surrounding area; and f.
+The proposed site is adequately served: (1) By highways or streets of sufficient width and improved as necessary to carry the kind and quantity of traffic such use would generate; or by other forms of transit adequate to carry the kind and quantity of individuals such use would generate; and (2) By other public or private service facilities as are required.

+Analysis: The project site can physically accommodate the proposed data center and associated site improvements such as fences, parking and loading facilities, landscaping, buildings, power facilities, and water tanks.
+The data center structures and associated site improvements are fully contained on the project site.

+Analysis: Currently, there are limited streets and service facilities located near the project site.
 As part of the project, new public infrastructure includes construction of a new public street (Nortech Parkway extension) with stormwater treatment methods and a sidewalk with a park strip, a new storm drain line, a pump station and a new outfall at Coyote Creek.
 These infrastructure improvements will serve the project site and nearby properties.
-The street widths were evaluated by the Department of Public Works and were found to be compliant with city standard specifications and of sufficient width to carry the type and quantity of traffic the data center use would generate. - g.
-The environmental impacts of the project, including but not limited to noise, vibration, dust, drainage, erosion, storm water runoff, and odor which, even if insignificant for purposes of the California Environmental Quality Act (CEQA), will not have an unacceptable negative affect on adjacent property or properties. - Analysis: As discussed in detail in the CEQA section above, an Environmental Impact Report (EIR), titled "237 Industrial Center," was prepared for the project and identified significant unavoidable impacts to the environment, specifically pertaining to the loss of agricultural lands, traffic impacts to highways, and greenhouse gas emissions.
-Prior to taking any action on this project, the City Council must consider the EIR and adopt a resolution (i) making the required findings under CEQA, (ii) adopting a related Mitigation Monitoring and Reporting program for the project, (iii) adopting a statement of overriding consideration, and (iv) certifying the EIR, all in compliance with CEQA.
+The street widths were evaluated by the Department of Public Works and were found to be compliant with City standard specifications and of sufficient width to carry the type and quantity of traffic the data center use would generate.

+g.
+The environmental impacts of the project, including but not limited to noise, vibration, dust, drainage, erosion, storm water runoff, and odor which, even if insignificant for purposes of the California Environmental Quality Act (CEQA), will not have an unacceptable negative affect on adjacent property or properties.

+Analysis: The City Council adopted a separate resolution on October 24, 2017, (i) making the required findings under CEQA, (ii) adopting a related Mitigation Monitoring and Reporting program for the project, (iii) providing a statement of overriding consideration, and (iv) certifying the SEIR, all in compliance with CEQA.
+The separate City Council CEQA resolution is incorporated fully herein by this reference and the permittee shall be required to comply with all applicable mitigations for the project

 - 11. Development Exception Findings.
-Chapter 20.100 of the San Jose Municipal Code establishes evaluation criteria for issuance of a permit to allow for an exception to the off-street parking and loading requirements and regulations of this title.
+Chapter 20.100 of the San José Municipal Code establishes evaluation criteria for issuance of a permit to allow for an exception to the off-street parking and loading requirements and regulations of this title.
 These criteria are made for the Project based on the above-stated findings related to General Plan, Zoning and CEQA conformance and for the reasons stated below, and subject to the conditions set forth in this Permit.
-Pursuant to Section 20.100.1320 of the San Jose Municipal Code, the City Council must determine that: - a.
+Pursuant to Section 20.100.1320 of the San José Municipal Code, the City Council finds that: - a.
 The Development Exception will not impair the utility or value of adjacent property or the general welfare of the neighborhood; and - b.
 The Development Exception will not impair the integrity and character of the zoning district in which the subject property is situated.